raspberrypilearning/python-web-server-with-flask/en/step_4.md

-## Add HTML templates
+## Using HTML

-Next, you'll modify your existing routes to return full HTML templates rather than just simple text.
+Next, you'll modify your existing routes to return a full HTML web page rather than just simple text.

+The HTML web page will be created from a **template**, this which holds the static content of the page and you will see later how to insert data into the template to create a dynamic page.

 --- task ---